Whether you were born and raised in Maryland or recently relocated there for work, the state can be a beautiful place to live.

 In Maryland, your insurance options and monthly premiums are dependent upon your age, income and family size.

-If you don’t get coverage through your employer or are self-employed, you can get health insurance through Maryland Health Connection — Maryland’s version of healthcare.gov.7 All plans other than catastrophic policies cover essential benefits under and offer free preventative services, including:8
+If you don’t get coverage through your employer or are self-employed, you can get health insurance through Maryland Health Connection — Maryland’s version of healthcare.gov.7 All plans other than catastrophic policies cover 10 essential health benefits, including:8

 - Doctor visits